Heart shaped Linzer cookies with a homemade raspberry jam are the perfect gluten-free cookies to celebrate Valentine’s Day.

 This post may be sponsored or contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 See my full disclosure here.

-Heart Shaped Linzer Cookies w/ Homemade Raspberry Jam - Low-Calorie, GF
+Heart Shaped Linzer Cookies with Homemade Raspberry Jam

 For Raspberry Jam